 MFA students take thesis credits (English 798) as a way to carve out time to create and revise a substantial and sophisticated thesis.
 You must take at least 6 thesis hours and generally no more than 9; students wishing to enroll in more than 9 thesis hours may do so only with permission for the Program Director.

 Most theses are in poetry or fiction.
-With special permission, it is possible to work on theses in drama, screenwriting, or nonfiction.
-In fiction, a typical thesis is 115 pages or longer; in poetry, 48 pages is an appropriate minimum length (the industry standard for chapbook submissions).
+For Dual Genre concentrations, it is possible to work on theses in drama, screenwriting, or creative nonfiction.
+In fiction, a typical thesis is 115 pages or longer; in poetry, 48 pages is an appropriate minimum length.
+Length requirements for creative nonfiction and other genres are subject to the approval of your MFA thesis advisor.

 Prior to enrollment on thesis hours, all MFA graduate students must complete and submit an Admission to Degree Candidacy form which requires the approval of both your thesis advisor and the MFA Program Director.
 Please see the Graduate Programs Advisor for more details.